-This document describes how to setup the Keyer_Advance_B module in Aximmetry .
-With the module you can cut out the green or blue background of an image/video.
-The cut-out region is marked with alpha map so you can easily composite it with other backgrounds.
-Through this document I will mark the property and or pin names with bold.
-For easy usage you can use the control board feature of Aximmetry.
-In this case the steps will remain the same, but a few things can be accessed differently.
+This document describes how to set up the Keyer_Advance_B module in Aximmetry .
+With the module, you can cut out the green or blue background of an image/video.
+The cut-out region is marked with an alpha map so you can easily composite it with other backgrounds.
+Through this document, I will mark the property and or pin names with bold.
+For easy usage, you can use the control board feature of Aximmetry.
+In this case, the steps will remain the same, but a few things can be accessed differently.
 I will write down the differences.

 Original footage: 441_0195.mov (Anton) 13:26

 Composite with a background: